 1. They think they have a great idea.

 Before you start writing, make sure you have an original idea.
 How do you do that?
 Research, research, research!
 Read other books in the same genre and on the same topic, and if you find that your message has already been delivered, then save yourself the time and aggravation of writing a book.
-Better yet, find a unique angle about that topic and write to that perspective.
+Better yet, find your unique angle and write to that perspective.

 2. They love their own writing.

 Seasoned authors know the value of outside criticism and will seek it at every opportunity.
-Amateur writers think that if they scored well in high school English, that they write well and don’t need any feedback.
+Amateur writers think that if they scored well in high school English, they’re good writers and don’t need any feedback.
 That’s a big mistake.
 You’re probably not as good as you think you are, and neither am I. An overconfident attitude produces the kind of sloppy writing I toss aside.

 3. They think writing will be easy.